ghtorrent/ghtorrent.org/faq.md

 #### _Who owns the data that GHTorrent shares?_

-The copyright situation is very complicated; in essense, GitHub owns copyright to the data formats for the API responses, users own copyright of the content they create and GHTorrent has copyright on the GHTorrent MySQL database schema.
+The copyright situation is very complicated; in essense, GitHub owns copyright to the data formats for the API responses, users own copyright of the content they create and the GHTorrent creator has copyright on the GHTorrent database schemata.

 #### _What types of privacy guarantees does GHTorrent offer?_

 GHTorrent collects publicly available data from the GitHub API.

 #### _How does GHTorrent handle my personal information?_